EtchedPixels/FUZIX/docs/BankedZ80.md

 platform-z80pack provides an example of a fairly minimal crt0.s

+### General Assumptions

+Stacks live in common space.
+All the common helper routines discussed below will be called with a valid stack in common space.
+When user memory of any kind is mapped in only code in the common space may be executed.
+The same is true for mappings for swap.

+The functions mapping user space and their map_kernel_restore pairs do not need to stack layers of state.
+A map_process/map_kernel_restore pair will execute to completion before any further user mapping is made.
+Interrupts will occur during this period and map_save_kernel/map_restore pairs will need to do the right thing if they interrupt a user mapping.

+The map_save_kernel function is paired with map_restore, and interrupts are not-reentrant.
+It is however not guaranteed that a map_save_kernel will be paired with a map_restore.
+In some cases a new map will be set on the exit path instead.

+The map_buffers function maps the buffers if they are not in the same space as the kernel itself.
+On most systems this is a no-op.
+However it is paired with map_kernel_restore so when you have a system with buffers in the kernel mapping and kernel banking you must ensure map_buffers even if it is a no-op causes the matching map_kernel_restore to be a no-op too.

 ### The following should be placed in common memory (.area _COMMONMEM)

 _platform_monitor: called when something bad happens.
 This can either spin